bene/astro-remote-picture/README.md

 ## Basic example

-This example just uses static URLs to demonstrate the basic usage of the plugin.
-It doesn't make much sense to use this plugin for static URLs, but it's a good starting point to understand how it works.
+This example just uses static URLs to demonstrate the basic usage of the integration.
+It doesn't make much sense to use this for static URLs, but it's a good starting point to understand how it works.
 See the dynamic example [below](#dynamic-example).

 ### Configuration